alan-turing-institute/rctab-functions/docs/content/usage.rst

 `usage` is an Azure function for deployment to an Azure Function App.
 It will get all the usage data in a management group or billing account and send it to an instance of the RCTab web server API.

+`monthly_usage` uses similar code as `usage` but runs on the 7th and 8th day of each month to get the previous month's usage.

 ..
     `costmanagement` is also an Azure function.
 It can be deployed to the same function app as the `usage` function.

-    `monthly_usage` uses similar code as `usage` but runs on the 7th day of each month to get the previous month's usage.

 Running Locally
 +++++++++++++++